“to knowledge self-control, to self-control perseverance, to perseverance godliness.”

 to perseverance godliness

 The fifth building block of Christian character is “godliness.”
-We add “godliness” to our faith.
+We add “godliness” to our faith experience.

 “Godliness” is reverence toward God.
-“Godliness” comes from two words: well and devout denoting a piety characterized by a Godward attitude.
+“Godliness” comes from two words: well and devout, denoting piety characterized by a Godward attitude.
 This person’s orientation is to please God (2 Pe 1:3, 6, 7; 3:11).

-In ancient Greek, “godliness” meant to shrink from leading to the idea of awe or reverence.
+In ancient Greek, “godliness” meant to shrink from, leading to the idea of awe or reverence.
 The idea was veneration.
 Later the word developed into the idea of worship.
-In the New Testament, the idea is our manner of life in relation to God.
+In the New Testament, the idea is the believer’s manner of life of giving deference to God.

 Elsewhere “godliness” occurs in 1 Timothy 6:3, 6, 11.

 1 Ti 6:3, 6, 11, “If anyone teaches otherwise and does not consent to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which accords with godliness, …6Now godliness with contentment is great gain….11But you, O man of God, flee these things and pursue righteousness, godliness, faith, love, patience, gentleness.”